Toloka/docs/en/guide/concepts/project.md

 Such tasks are usually run with non-automatic acceptance: the Toloker submits an assignment, and then the assignment is rejected or accepted after the review.

-For pre-selection of users, you can use <q>examination tasks</q>.
+For pre-selection of users, you can use “examination tasks”.
 Review the assignments and assign skills based on the percentage of accepted assignments.
-For this purpose, add the <q>Results of assignment review</q> rule to the pool.
+For this purpose, add the “Results of assignment review” rule to the pool.
 To make sure that only the good Tolokers are admitted to the main pool, put a skill-based filter to the pool.

 #### How do I create a task with a selection out of three image options with the paired image comparison?

-1. Use the <q>Side-by-side image comparison</q> template.
+1. Use the “Side-by-side image comparison” template.
 1. In the TSV file, specify the links to the compared images.
 1. In the file, create the tasks where all the images will be compared in pairs:
     - Image 1 and Image 2